-Several projects supported by Germany are designed to foster the reform efforts of democratic forces in Montenegro and strengthen the country’s administrative structures, especially in the areas of legal and administrative reform and in terms of the role of the media.
-Particular importance is also attached to these issues in the EU accession process.
+A number of projects supported by Germany support efforts to implement the reform efforts of democratic forces in Montenegro and to strengthen the country’s administrative structures, especially in legal and administrative reform and in terms of the role of the media.
+Particular importance is also attached to these issues in the ongoing EU accession process.
 Another priority in project cooperation is promoting civil society.

-After the democratic changes in the the State Union of Serbia and Montenegro in 2000, development cooperation was initially commenced with the State Union.
+After the democratic transition in the State Union of Serbia and Montenegro in 2000, development cooperation was initially commenced with the State Union of Serbia and Montenegro.

 After Montenegro gained independence in June 2006, development cooperation was continued with both countries.

-Good and successful development cooperation has been established with Montenegro, Germany becoming the country’s biggest bilateral donor.
-Development cooperation focuses on the following priority areas, largely through projects funded by the KfW Development Bank and the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ):
+Good and successful development cooperation has been established with Montenegro, which Germany has been involved in as the biggest bilateral donor.
+Development cooperation focuses on the following priority areas, largely through projects funded by Kreditanstalt für Wiederaufbau (KfW) and the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ):

-- promoting public infrastructure, particularly in the energy sector and in terms of the drinking-water supply and sanitation
+- promoting public infrastructure, particularly in the energy sector and with respect to the supply of drinking water and waste water treatment

 - promoting business and creating jobs, especially in small and medium-sized companies

-With the commencement of EU accession negotiations, Montenegro ceases to be a recipient of bilateral development cooperation.
+With the commencement of EU accession negotiations, Montenegro has ceased to be a recipient of bilateral development cooperation.
 Ongoing projects will, however, be concluded.
 The EU supports the European integration of Montenegro, for example by means of the Instrument for Pre-accession Assistance (IPA) II.
-For the period 2007-2013, EUR 235.7 million euros in funding was available for the period from 2007 to 2013.
-In the current financial framework for 2014-2020, more than EUR 270 million in funding is earmarked for Montenegro (plus a further eight million euros as a bonus for progress made).
+Some 235.7 million euros in funding was available for the period from 2007 to 2013.
+In the current financial framework for 2014-2020, more than 270 million euros in funding has been earmarked for Montenegro (plus a further eight million euros as a bonus for progress made).

-Since 2007, there has been continuous cooperation between the University of Nikšić’s German Department and the German Academic Exchange Service (DAAD).
+Since 2007, a cooperative partnership has been in place between the University of Nikšić’s German Department and the German Academic Exchange Service (DAAD).
 There is a DAAD academic teacher working at the department.
 German scholarship and exchange programmes are also very popular.